Shopping addiction symptoms, causes, and effects

 Yes, drug options for shopping addiction are available in the presence of comorbidities such as mental health disorders.
 Many persons with shopping addiction also have anxiety or depression, which is why their treatment may include medications that manage these mental illnesses.

-At this point, there is no specific medication for shopping addiction.
-Drug options include medications formulated to manage other problems, usually depression.
+At this point, there is no specific medication for shopping addiction, but options may include medications formulated to manage other problems, usually depression.

-Although a lot more research is necessary on this subject, these medications may include:
+Although a lot more research is necessary on this subject, drug options for shopping addiction may include:

-The symptoms of shopping addiction withdrawal may include:
+What are the symptoms of shopping addiction dependence?

 In terms of shopping addiction, symptoms of shopping dependence may include:

 - Restlessness, anxiety, and irritability when unable to shop